-Now in its 31st year, the Annual Sears Dixie Invitational Art Show and Sale is a springtime tradition and has become one of the biggest art events in the state of Utah.
-Open this year from February 17 through April 1, the show held in the Sears Art Museum Gallery on Dixie State University’s campus and named for founders Robert N. and Peggy Sears, will feature hundreds of works-of-art produced by many amazing artists.
-In addition to the show itself, this popular event also includes a symposium and a dazzling opening gala with delicious food and an opportunity to mingle with artists as well as other art lovers.
+Now in its 31st year, the Annual Sears Dixie Invitational Art Show and Sale is a springtime tradition, and has become one of the biggest art events in the state of Utah.
+The show is held in the Sears Art Museum Gallery on Dixie State University’s campus, and is named for founders Robert N. and Peggy Sears.
+It features hundreds of works-of-art produced by many amazing artists.
+In addition to the show itself, this popular event also includes a symposium and a dazzling opening gala with delicious food and an opportunity to mingle with artists and fellow art lovers.

 The Art Around the Corner Foundation here in St. George is “dedicated to supporting the arts, enhancing the community’s lifestyle through art; and, displaying fine art on nearly every street corner in historic downtown St. George.”
 This organization – which has changed names a few times since its formation in 1988 – was a driving force in restoring the long-abandoned St. George Opera House to its former glory, and building the St. George Art Museum and Social Hall in the Pioneer Center for the Arts complex on the corner of Main Street and 200 North.

-In addition to the St. George Marathon, our busy first weekend in October will also include our breathtakingly beautiful end-of-summer weather as well as the 18th Annual Art in Kayenta Festival, where more than 60 juried artists have been selected to showcase their artistic talents including painting, ceramics, jewelry, textiles, woodworking, photography and other disciplines.
-This 3-day event – October 6 – 8, 2017 – will entice and inspire more than 6,000 visitors attending this popular event held at the Kayenta Art Village who are certain to enjoy our spectacular red desert landscape, continuous entertainment, tasty food for sale and, of course, the art.
+In addition to our breathtakingly beautiful end-of-summer weather October hosts the Annual Art in Kayenta Festival where artists have been selected to showcase their talents.
+Including painting, ceramics, jewelry, textiles, woodworking, photography and other disciplines.
+This 3-day event will entice and inspire more than 6,000 visitors attending.
+Held at the Kayenta Art Village, visitors are certain to enjoy our spectacular red desert landscape, continuous entertainment, tasty food for sale and, of course, the art.

 The Jubilee of Trees, held annually on the 3rd Thursday of November, kicks off the holiday season here in Southern Utah.
 This incredibly beautiful, eagerly anticipated, festive, fun-filled and family friendly holiday tradition, supports patient care and programs at Dixie Regional Medical Center.
 In its 35th year, the theme of “Growing Up Together” reflects the amazing and life-changing advances in medical care and treatment available, both locally and regionally, right here at home in Southern Utah.